temporalio/temporal/common/archiver/gcloud/README.md

   archival:
     history:
       status: "enabled"
-      URI: "gs://my-bucket-cad/cadence_archival/development"
+      URI: "gs://my-bucket-cad/temporal_archival/development"
     visibility:
       status: "enabled"
-      URI: "gs://my-bucket-cad/cadence_archival/visibility"
+      URI: "gs://my-bucket-cad/temporal_archival/visibility"
 ```

 ## Visibility query syntax
-You can query the visibility store by using the `cadence workflow listarchived` command
+You can query the visibility store by using the `tctl workflow listarchived` command

 The syntax for the query is based on SQL